 The Display Case:

-In photographs taken between November, 2011, and December 14th, 2012, we can see the contents of glass display case in the lobby change multiple times:
+In photographs taken between May, 2011, and December 14th, 2012, we can see the contents of glass display case in the lobby change multiple times, clearing indicating an open and active school:

 For more in the “Sandy Hook Elementary Was Open” series, please read: